RWParsons/RWParsons.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm currently a Data Scientist at [Health Policy Analysis](https://healthpolicy.com.au/) and PhD Candidate at [AusHSI](https://www.aushsi.org.au/).
+I'm currently a Data Scientist at [Nous group](https://nousgroup.com/people/rex-parsons?r=AU) and PhD Candidate at [AusHSI](https://www.aushsi.org.au/).

-Within my PhD, I'm worked on prognostic models for inpatient falls using electronical medical records data from Metro South Health and developed software to evaluate/optimise clinical prediction models through the lens of value-based care.
-At HPA, I spend most of my time either analysing health data or developing Shiny apps and R packages.
+Within my PhD, I've worked on prognostic models for inpatient falls using electronical medical records data from Metro South Health and developed software to evaluate/optimise clinical prediction models through the lens of value-based care.
+At Nous, I spend most of my time either analysing health data for evaluations or developing Shiny apps and R packages for both client facing or internal use.

 In general, I enjoy learning new things, programming with R and python, and applied problems relating to healthcare and biomedical research.